LegitCodeRed/oanda-mcp-server/README.md

 A REST API server for Oanda trading operations, deployed on Railway and compatible with Model Context Protocol (MCP).

+In addition to the REST interface, the project now includes a dedicated MCP server that exposes trading operations as tools that can be used by MCP-compatible clients such as ChatGPT.

 ## Features

 - Account information retrieval